jweswimm/jweswimm/README.md

-I'm passionate about scientific computing, applied math, motorcycles, and backpacking.
+I'm passionate about scientific computing and applied math

 Thanks for stopping by!